wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### Clarification on "Notes" above

 - "*blocking*" indicates a step that in case of failure will prevent WP Starter to proceed with subsequent steps.
-- "*create file*"  indicates a file will create a file from a template.
+- "*create file*" indicates a step will create a file from a template.
 - "*optional*" indicates a step that (might) ask the user a confirmation before running